Dawud18854/JavaMicroservices/Readme.md

 # Microservice-Project
 ##by Dawud Hussein

-For my coding class I had to make a spring-boot microservices project
+For my coding class I had to make a spring-boot microservices project (BitbucketPipeline included)

 In this project I am implementing 3 functional services, in my case USER-SERVICE communicates with the other 2 services.